forem/forem/docs/installation/mac.md

 ### Redis

-Forem requires Redis version 4.0 or higher to be running.
+Forem requires Redis version 4.0 or higher to run.

 We recommend using [Homebrew](https://brew.sh):